Unification Decree (Spain, 1937): Immediate aftermath

-Terms of the unification came as unpleasant if not nasty surprise to most Falangist and Carlist politicians, especially that they differed from earlier sketchy plans presented by Franco to Hedilla and Rodezno.
+Terms of the unification came as an unpleasant if not nasty surprise to most Falangist and Carlist politicians, especially in that they differed from earlier sketchy plans presented by Franco to Hedilla and Rodezno.
 The Falangists might have been satisfied with their apparent predominance in terms of program and symbols, yet except Hedilla none of their heavyweights was appointed to Junta Política.
-The “legitimists” – Dávila, Aznar, Moreno – were in prison following the Salamanca events of April 16–17; Hedilla himself, misled by Franco that he would be appointed the leader, was shocked to find himself just one of 10 Junta members and on April 23 he refused to take his seat.
+The “legitimists” – Sancho Dávila y Fernández de Celis, Agustín Aznar, Moreno – were in prison following the Salamanca events of April 16–17; Hedilla himself, misled by Franco that he would be appointed the leader, was shocked to find himself just one of 10 Junta members and on April 23 he refused to take his seat.
 He was almost immediately arrested, trialed, sentenced to death on inflated charges of treason, commuted and placed in prison.
 To Rodezno the terms came as a bucket of cold water.
 In few days he and his men visited Franco to voice their unease, yet they remained tractable and did not mount explicit protest or opposition.
-Some key Carlist politicians resigned, including the requeté head Zamanillo; the Carlist tycoons from the onset skeptical about the merger welcomed the decree with deafening silence.
+Some key Carlist politicians resigned, including the requeté head Zamanillo; the Carlist tycoons who were skeptical about the merger from the onset welcomed the decree with deafening silence.

 Among local leaders and the rank-and-file the prevailing mood was this of disorientation.
 Many tended to view the news as introduction of some vague bureaucratic structure above the existing Falangist and Carlist organizations.
 Most did not realize the arbitrary nature of unification and believed that it was fully agreed and endorsed by their respective leaders, especially that the official propaganda and censorship clearly advanced such a narrative.
 In Falangist ranks – which consisted in overwhelming majority of new recruits unrelated to pre-war revolutionary syndicalism – the unification was viewed simply as absorption of Carlism and adoption of new leadership, though a number of Falangist public demonstrations against the unification took place in several cities.
 In Carlist ranks the mood differed from sheer enthusiasm to protest; some requeté units considered abandoning their frontline positions.
 Many settled for what they perceived a truce comparable to that offered by Carlos VII to the Madrid government in course of the Spanish–American War.
 Most other politicians complied; Gil-Robles ordered dissolution of Acción Popular while Yanguas and Goicoechea declared their total support; it was only the JAP commander Luciano de la Calzada who protested and was condemned to internal exile.
 Many party papers demonstrated perhaps genuine enthusiasm, while various juntas, alcaldias and other groups flooded the Franco Salamanca headquarters with messages of adhesion.